The Dean’s List: Recognition of special achievements from Dean Lloyd

 Dear Faculty, Staff, Students and Friends,

-It’s hard to believe we’re already six months into 2016, the year of our 40th Anniversary.
+Happy New Year!
+You all continue to make us proud.
 Below are some of our college’s recent accomplishments as well as individual achievements of our faculty, staff and students.
-This round-up of honors and awards takes a while to compile, as the list keeps growing!
-Thanks to all of you for everything you do for the college.
 When you see or communicate with the individuals listed below, please congratulate them if you haven’t already.

 All of you work hard every day to make our college great.
 I appreciate the role every one of you plays and it’s a privilege to work with such committed, talented and passionate colleagues.